JoshuaGrams/tiny-qbn/README.md

   [html](https://joshuagrams.github.io/tiny-qbn/examples/dice-rolls.html).
 * [Setting up Tweego and VSCode](doc/tweego.md) to build Twine stories from text files instead of using Twine's graphical editor.

-The new features in this version of the library are:

-* Creating two-part cards with a separate cover and contents within the same Twine passage.
-* Creating a list of card-like *choices* (which can be filtered by the current story state) within a single passage.
-* Setting card priority to ensure certain cards are chosen or to exclude lower-priority cards altogether.
-* Show a card's requirements to the player.
-This is very primitive, and I'm not entirely sure how to make it better enough to be useful.

 I also wrote some completely undocumented code to create stats that improve as you use them, using the "Basic Ability" math from